Netherlands Armed Forces

 The two main elements of this website are the order of battle pages and the unit organisation and equipment page.
 The order of battle pages typically consist of an organisational chart and a data table that adds further information such as unit strengths and locations.
 Their main features are as follows:

-As the above shows, throughout the site much use is made of the "point your mouse to" tooltip function as a means to provide translations and additional information without overcrowding the page.
+As the above shows, throughout the site much use is made of the "point your mouse to" or mouseover function as a means to provide translations and additional information without overcrowding the page.
 Please note that presence of this feature is indicated only when the information concerns something other than what is mentioned above.

 This website is a work in progress; over time pages will be added and updated.
 All updates are listed here; minor text changes, administrative or design changes are usually not reported, nor are additions to the sources page and the unit symbols page.
 Dates are given in the day-month-year format.